 It is very common that people are scared of diabetes in fact with lifestyle changes and proper medication its really easy to live a normal life with diabetes.
-Instead of worrying about why not read Popular Facts of diabetes which will update your knowledge for dealing with diabetes.
-People really confused on whether they should take pills or insulin as some of the people are really scared of punctures their skin with injections daily so I will all explain here when it is best to take pills when it is must to switch to insulin throwing away all of your fears and why you must control your diabetes by exercising regularly.
+Instead of worrying about why not read Popular Facts of Diabetes which will update your knowledge for dealing with diabetes.
+People really confused about whether they should take pills or insulin as some of people are really scared of puncturing their skin with injections daily so I will all explain here when it is best to take pills and when it is a must to switch to insulin throwing away all of your fears and why you must control your diabetes by exercising regularly.

 The main organ of our body which plays a vital role in controlling sugar levels within our body is Pancreas.
-Pancreas generate insulin hormone which then controls the sugar level in our body and helps in digesting any food whenever we eat anything Pancrease generates the required amount of insulin which is enough to offset the sugar levels but whenever there is any shortage in insulin supply or fault in factory organ we can not have enough amount of insulin in our blood and sugar level in blood is increased to put us in the list of diabetic people because their body doesn’t produce enough insulin to process or their body can not use insulin properly normally called as insulin resistant.
-Fault in insulin generation or processing could have multiple reasons from over-weight to obese or genetics inheritance to any fault in the pancreas.
+The pancreas generates insulin hormone which then controls the sugar level in our body and helps in digesting any food whenever we eat anything Pancrease generates the required amount of insulin which is enough to offset the sugar levels but whenever there is any shortage in insulin supply or fault in factory organ we can not have enough amount of insulin in our blood and sugar level in blood is increased to put us in the list of diabetic people because their body doesn’t produce enough insulin to process or their body can not use insulin properly normally called as insulin resistant.
+Faults in insulin generation or processing could have multiple reasons from overweight to obese or genetics inheritance to any fault in the pancreas.

 So we have two groups of people Type 2 Diabetes normally after 50 older people whose pancreas might or might not be working or are insulin resistant and Type 1 Diabetes whose pancreas is totally not working usually from a young age.
 The rule is simple Pills can work for people with Type 2 diabetes but for Type 1 only Insulin can work.